steverandy/concen/README.md

     gem "concen", "~> 0.1"

 Concen uses Compass to generate its stylesheets so include Compass' gem in assets group in the Gemfile.
-If you face a problem when precompiling the assets it's most likely because Compass' gem isn't included in the Gemfile.
+If you face a problem when precompiling the assets, it's most likely because Compass' gem isn't included in the Gemfile.

     group :assets do
       gem "compass", "~> 0.12.alpha"